diy/wizardry/README.md

 ### Task file

 A task file in wizardry is a JavaScript object (a .json file works great) that defines each of the commands to be run on an image.
 They are run in the order listed.
 It also provides configuration, such as the amount of processes to run, the output directory, and which library to use.
+If a library is not specified, it will default to GraphicsMagick.

 #### Example task file
 ```json